Bachelor of ArtsEducation

 Technology

 The School of Education uses a variety of materials and technology in the everyday classroom.
 Students get hands-on experience with technology used in public schools, standardized and diagnostic tests, and real-life examples of techniques and materials used in classrooms.
-Classrooms are equipped with Smart Board Technology and iPads, which allows students to be more interactive with information from the Internet, classroom presentations, and teaching materials.
+Classrooms are equipped with smart board technology and tablets, which allows students to be more interactive with information from the internet, classroom presentations and teaching materials.

 Continuous Assessment Plan